Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Related Works

 Our experimental design is situated within the broader field of science of peer review, which treats scholarly evaluation not as a purely objective process, but as a human endeavor subject to cognitive and social biases.
 A significant body of literature has used experimental methods to uncover these biases.
 For instance, landmark studies have shown that reviewer recommendations are significantly influenced by the prestige of an author's institution, a bias that double-blinding is intended to mitigate \citep{ceci1982peer,tomkins2017single}.
 Relatedly, we study the perceived origin of the text itself as a bias.
 The attribution of an abstract to either a human or an AI serves as an analogue to author identity, allowing us to investigate whether a ``source identity bias'' influences the authorial and review process in a similar manner to established forms of author bias.

 In this work, following the methodology of behavioral scientists, we conduct incentivized randomized controlled trials of increasing complexity for this evaluation.
 Randomized controlled trials are widely regarded as the gold standard for establishing causal relationships in behavioral interventions \citep{banerjee2009experimental}.
-Incentivizing participants in studies ensures higher engagement and more reliable data following a cost-benefit analysis from taking part in the study, thereby yielding results that better reflect real-world usage \citep{gneezy2000pay}.
+Monetary incentives promote task engagement and data reliability.
+Participants align the study's rewards with their decisions through a cost-benefit analysis, yielding behavior that closely mirrors real-world decision-making \citep{gneezy2000pay}.
 Recent studies have employed RCTs to assess the effectiveness of AI tools in various domains, including writing and education \citep{kizilcec2015attrition}.
 These trials provide empirical evidence on how AI interventions influence user outcomes, supporting their utility in scientific research.